Sec-AI-research/WebSpotter/README.md

 ## Reproduction Steps

+Below are experiments to reproduce the main results from the paper.

+- **Experiment 1**: Localization Performance of WebSpotter with 1% Labeling Overhead
+- **Experiment 2**: Localization Performance of WebSpotter under Varying Labeling Overhead
+- **Experiment 3**: Localization Performance of WebSpotter on Unseen Attacks

-Below are the steps to reproduce the main results from the paper.
-The steps include training a web attack detection model, calculating importance scores of MSUs, training the payload localization model, and performing evaluations.
-The following example uses the FPAD dataset.
+Each experiment consists of three main stages: (i) training a web attack detection model, (ii) computing the importance scores of minimal semantic units (MSUs) within HTTP requests, and (iii) training a localization model to identify malicious payloads.
+The following example uses the FPAD and FPAD-OOD dataset.

+### Experiment 1: Localization Performance of WebSpotter with 1% Labeling Overhead

-### Train the Detection Model
+#### Train the Detection Model

 The first step is to train a detection model.
 A TextCNN model is used for this purpose, and the trained model will be saved in the tmp_model directory.
 For the PKDD dataset, set --max_len to 2100 instead, as it includes HTTP headers